Home Video (album)

 Home Video is the third studio album by American singer-songwriter Lucy Dacus.
 It was released on June 25, 2021, via Matador.
 It was promoted by the singles "Thumbs", "Hot & Heavy", "VBS", "Brando", and "Going Going Gone".
 The album received critical acclaim and placed on many critics' year-end lists.

-Background and composition
+Background and writing

 In late February 2021, certain fans of Dacus received a VHS tape of a new song in the mail.
 On March 9, 2021, the song was released using the title "Thumbs".
 It had long been a staple of Dacus' live performances prior to its release.
 Dacus explained the way the song came about in a press release, saying, "Like most songs I write, I wasn't expecting it and it made me feel weird, almost sick."

 Home video footage is used in the album's music videos, as Dacus "wanted to visualize the moment when you first reflect on your childhood, which I think can also be the moment that childhood is over."